 The whole research is based on “self-assembly”, a process in which a disordered system of pre-existing components forms an organized structure or pattern as a consequence of specific, local interactions among the components themselves, without external direction.
 This is the fundamental process of tissue growth in the body.

 The biomaterial the research is focused on is made by the self-assembly of a protein with graphene oxide.
 The mechanism of assembly enables the flexible (disordered) regions of the protein to order and conform to the graphene oxide, generating a strong interaction between them.
-By controlling the way in which the two components are mixed, it is possible to guide their assembly at multiple size scales in the presence of cells and into complex robust structures.
+By controlling the way in which the two components are mixed, it is possible to guide their assembly at multiple size scales in the presence of cells and into complex, robust structures.

 The material allows the possibility of 3D printing structures with intricate geometries and resolutions down to 10 mm

-“There is a great interest to develop materials and fabrication processes that emulate those from nature.
+“There is a great interest in developing materials and fabrication processes that emulate those from nature.
 However, the ability to build robust functional materials and devices through the self-assembly of molecular components has until now been limited.”
 Says Dr. Yuanhao Wu, lead researcher on the project “This research introduces a new method to integrate proteins with graphene oxide by self-assembly in a way that can be easily integrated with additive manufacturing to easily fabricate biofluidic devices that allow us to replicate key parts of human tissues and organs in the lab.”

 The results of this research further validate the anticipated value of 3D printing in medical science.
-The global 3D printing market size was valued at USD 11.58 billion in 2019 and is expected to expand at a CAGR exceeding 14% from 2020 to 2027.
-Globally, 1.42 million units of 3D printers were shipped in 2018 and this number is expected to reach 8.04 million units by 2027.
+The global 3D printing market was valued at USD 11.58 billion in 2019 and is expected to expand at a CAGR exceeding 14% from 2020 to 2027.
+Globally, 1.42 million units of 3D printers were shipped in 2018, and this number is expected to reach 8.04 million units by 2027.